jaredhendrickson13/pfsense-api/README.md

 - While not an enforced requirement, it is STRONGLY recommended that you configure pfSense to use HTTPS instead of HTTP.
 This ensures that login credentials and/or API tokens remain secure in-transit

 # Authentication
 By default, pfSense API uses the same credentials as the webConfigurator.
+This behavior allows you to configure pfSense from the API out of the box, and user passwords may be changed from the API to immediately add additional security if needed.
 Alternatively, you can configure pfSense API to create secure API client IDs and tokens for API users.
 To generate, or delete API keys you can navigate to `System > API` in the UI after installation, and change the authentication mode to `API Token`.

 # Response Codes
 `200 (OK)` : API call succeeded<br>